abodhare/sudoku/README.md

 A fun way to learn React for those who are still in the beginning stages!

+Have added a different solver for the backend.
+You can plugin other services as long as the interface is satisfied.

 Features:

 * Only functional components!